Intrоductiоn

 Risk Mitigation

 Outsourcing work can help mitigate various risks associated with software development.
-External teams often have experience in dealing with a range of project-related issues and can provide insights into best practices and risk management strategies.
+External teams often bring experience with various project issues, best practices, and risk management strategies.
 This expertise can be particularly valuable for complex projects or when navigating unfamiliar technology territories.

 Focus on Core Business Functions